0065paula/docs/source/h5_doc.md

 The following diagram shows what we will create in this example:<br />
 ![](vpc_stack.png)<br />

-Step by Step guide to configuring a VPC with a Public Subnet (you may want to have a look at the <a href="" style="color: red;">Classic mode - Part 1.</a> tutorial first, before creating a VPC)
+Step by Step guide to configuring a VPC with a Public Subnet (you may want to have a look at the [Classic mode - Part 1.](#overview) tutorial first, before creating a VPC)

 1. Create a new VPC Stack, in the region of your choice:<br />
 ![](vpc_region.png)<br />